thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 #### Open right dashboard layout (mobile view)

+{% capture difference %}
+These settings will be useful to you if you are using the [{{mobilePrefix}}](/docs/{{mobileDocsPrefix}}mobile/).
+If you're not using it yet, [give it a try](/docs/{{mobileDocsPrefix}}mobile/getting-started/)!
+Stay informed about all events in your IoT solution, even when you're on the go.
+{% endcapture %}
+{% include templates/info-banner.md content=difference %}

-Often users need to see updated details of one widget on another widget near it.
-For example, we have a list of assets in Entity Table widget, and we want to update their details on the Chart widget near.
+Often, users need to see updated information about an entity from one widget on another widget next to it.
+For example, we have a list of assets in the "Entity table" widget, and we want to see their details in the "Time series chart" widget next to it.
+On the desktop, this is easy to set up by placing the two widgets side by side and selecting the action type "[Update current dashboard state](#update-current-dashboard-state)".
-From the desktop, it’s easily configuring by placing two widgets near each other and choosing an "Update current dashboard" action type, however an adaptive mobile screen automatically places widgets under each other, so you need to scroll down to see needed information on the second one.
+However, the responsive screen of the [{{mobilePrefix}}](/docs/{{mobileDocsPrefix}}mobile/) automatically stacks the widgets one below the other, so you need to scroll down to view the relevant information on the second widget.

 {% include images-gallery.html imageCollection="mob" %}

 [Layouts](/docs/{{docsPrefix}}user-guide/dashboards/#layouts) feature solves this issue.
-To configure layouts and move already created widgets, you should:
-1. Enter the Dashboard's Edit mode by clicking a "Pencil" icon at the right bottom of the page.
-2. On the left top of the window click "Manage layouts".
-3. In the opened "Manage layouts" window, tick the checkbox "Right" and click "Save".
-Now we have two layouts.
-4. Then, we need to transfer the Chart widget to the right layout.
-Right-click widget and from the appeared menu choose "Copy".
-5. Right-click anywhere on the empty layout and from the appeared menu choose "Paste".
-6. When we have two copies of the same widget on both layouts, let's delete the one on the main layout by right-clicking it and choosing "Delete" in the appeared menu.
-   In the opened dialog confirmation window click "Yes" and the widget will be deleted.
-7. Adjust widgets' size by dragging their edges.

-{% include images-gallery.html imageCollection="mob-layout-1" %}

-Now, to activate an action that allows seeing details of one widget on another one with the one button click and no more movements, you need:

-1. Enter Edit mode of the widget on the main layout by clicking the "Pencil" icon on the right top of the widget.
-2. Go to the "Actions" cell and click the "+" icon to add a new action.
-3. Choose the desired action source, in the example, it is going to be the Action cell button.
-Give a name for the action, it is going to be visible in the mobile mode.
-Select an icon representing a button (if needed) by clicking an icon image and choosing from the variety of icons.
-4. Select an action type "Update current dashboard state".
-Select a target dashboard state - it should be the dashboard state where layouts were created.
-5. Finally, tick a checkbox "Open right dashboard layout (mobile view)".
-6. Click "Save" at the right bottom of the dialog window to apply changes.
-7. In the Dashboard Edit mode, click the orange tick-mark at the right bottom of the page.

-Now in the mobile mode, by clicking an action button, we will be directly transitioned to the needed widget where we can see the details of the entities of the main widget.

-{% include images-gallery.html imageCollection="mob-layout-2" %}

-#### Open in a separate dialog

-There are times when it is impractical to move to a separate dashboard state to view the details of a widget, but you just would like to open it on the same dashboard page.
-For these situations, there is an _Open in a separate dialog_ feature that allows opening another [state](/docs/{{docsPrefix}}user-guide/dashboards/#states) on the same page using a configured action.
-To open a state in a separate dialog window on the dashboard you are in, you should:

-1. Enter the Dashboard's Edit mode by clicking a "Pencil" icon at the right bottom of the page.
-2. First we need to add a new state, so click the "Manage dashboard states" button on the left top of the dashboard.
-3. In the opened window, click the "+" icon to add a new state.
-What is a state and how to configure it, please, learn [here](/docs/{{docsPrefix}}user-guide/dashboards/#states).
-4. After adding a state, click the "Save" button at the right bottom of the "Manage dashboard states" window.
-5. Now, enter widget Edit mode by clicking the "Pencil" icon on the right top of the widget.
-6. Go to the "Actions" cell and click the "+" icon to add a new action.
-7. Choose the desired action source, in the example, it is going to be the Action cell button.
-Give a name for the action.
-Select an icon representing a button by clicking an icon image and choosing from the variety of icons.
-8. From the drop-down menu select a "Navigate to new dashboard" action type, and a target state, the one that was created in step 3.
-9. Tick the check box "Open in separate dialog" and give a title to a dialog.
-10. By default, the checkbox "Hide dashboard toolbar in dialog" is ticked.
-If you need to see a toolbar in the dialog window, you should uncheck it.
-The toolbar displays entities, time window, dashboard export button, and expand to a fullscreen button.
-11. It is optional to adjust a dialog width and height in percents.
-Width is relative to viewport height, and height is relative to width correspondingly.
-12. When the action has been configured, click on the "Add" button at the right bottom of the "Add action" window.
-13. When the action has been added, double-check the action source, icon, and action type.
-If everything is correct, click the orange tick mark on the right top of the page.

-{% include images-gallery.html imageCollection="dialog-window" %}

-Now it is time to add a widget to another state and execute an action.
-To do it, you should:
-1. Go to a newly created yet empty state and click "Add new widget" in the middle of the screen.
-2. From the drop-down menu "Current bundle", select the desired widget, in our example, it is going to be map widget "OpenStreetMap".
-3. Add data sources and click "Add".
-4. A widget has been added on the dashboard state, drag its edges to adjust the size.
-5. When adjusted, click the orange tick at the left bottom of the screen to save applied changes.

-To perform an action and open a dialog window with the state, click a cell button opposite entity names.

-{% include images-gallery.html imageCollection="dialog-window-1" %}
+To configure layouts, you should:

+{% include images-gallery.html imageCollection="mob-layout-1" showListImageTitles="true" %}

+Now we need to add the "Time series chart" widget to the right layout:

+{% include images-gallery.html imageCollection="mob-layout-2" showListImageTitles="true" %}

+Now let's add an action button with the type "Update current dashboard state" for each entity of the "Entities table" widget.
+We assume that you are already familiar with the "[Add action](#add-action)" step and know how to do it.
+Therefore, we will proceed directly to the action configuration step.

+- Enter the editing mode of the "Time series chart" widget and open the "Add action" window;
+- As an example for this manual, select "[On row click](#on-row-click)" action source;
+- Input a name for the action and select an icon that will represent a button.
+With this icon, action will be performed;
+- Select an "Update current dashboard state" action type from the "Action" drop-down menu;
+- Turn on the "Open right dashboard layout (mobile view)" option;
+- Click the "Add" button at the bottom of the "Add action" window;
+- Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
+Click "Save", and then click "Apply" to save the widget settings.
+- Save the dashboard by clicking "Save" in the upper right corner of the dashboard page.

+{% include images-gallery.html imageCollection="mob-layout-3" %}

+Click the row of any entity in the "Entity Table" widget to perform an action, namely, update the details about the selected entity.
+This entity's data will be displayed in the "Time series chart" widget on the current dashboard.

+{% include images-gallery.html imageCollection="mob-layout-4" %}

+Now open this dashboard in your [{{mobilePrefix}}](/docs/{{mobileDocsPrefix}}mobile/).
+In the "Entity table" widget click a row of any entity.
+You will be moved directly to the "Time series chart" widget where you can see the details of the selected entity of the main widget.

+{% include images-gallery.html imageCollection="mob-layout-5" %}

 #### Set entity from widget